midhunvarman/CLI_GUI_Todo_app/README.md

 ### 1. Help

-Executing the command without any arguments, or with a single argument `help` prints the CLI usage.
+Executing the command without any arguments, or with a single argument `help` prints the CLI usage. "deadline" another functionality I added is not part of the help, its usage is listed below

 ```
 $ ./todo help